-SEAI is organised into seven departments and operates from offices in Dublin, Cork and Sligo.
+SEAI is organised into four directorates and operates from offices in Dublin, Dundalk, Cork and Sligo.

 The Scheme is designed to facilitate the provision of information to the greatest extent possible, except for information exempted under the Act.Learn more